AI Workshop: learn to build apps with AI →

 The problem is gone, so the problematic line is in there.
 I hit cmd-Z again to restore the lines I deleted.

-And so on, you got the idea.
-Rinse and repeat until you find the line that gives you the problem.
+You get the idea—rinse and repeat until you find the line that causes the problem.

 Lessons in this unit: